peachyzoie/peachyzoie/README.md

 - I am majoring in a Bachelor of Science in Computer Science.

 - I love C/C++, and it has to be my favorite language, but I know many others.....
-  Like Java, Javascript, HTML, CSS, SQL/PLSQL, Python, and I am still learning.
+  Like Java, Javascript, HTML, CSS, SQL/PLSQL, Python, and I am still learning many more.

 - I'm always open to meeting new programmers and learning about the industry!
-- I also have just finished a CO-OP at BMW Plant Spartanburg!
+- I also have just finished a 3 rotation CO-OP at BMW Plant Spartanburg!

 - 📫 zoie.m.rast@gmail.com or zrast@g.clemson.edu